myacampbell12/MCA-2023/week3.md

 ### Clef
 Another example of the difference between MusicXML and MEI is the way in which the clef is represented.
-In MEI,
+In MEI, the 'clef' element contains attributes like 'shape' which indicates the note, or 'oct' for the octave of the section.
+The 'clef' here is the child of the 'staff' parent element, giving control over over clef timing and ay changes to it.
-In MusicXML,
+In MusicXML, the 'clef' element contains attributes like 'line' and 'octave change' which gives information on the position of the clef as well as the octave placement of the clef.
+The 'clef' here is the child of the 'measure' parent element, showing this clef represents the entire section.
-The implication of this difference is that
+The implication of this difference is that MEI provides much more flexibility over representing clef changes, which is useful for encoding music.
+MusicXML only offers a basic representation of the clef.